 Visiting the Salar de Uyuni is like being on another planet.

-A tour of the Salar de Uyuni salt flats is the most popular thing to do in Bolivia with good reason, it is spectacular.
+A tour of the Salar de Uyuni salt flats is the most popular thing in Bolivia; it is spectacular with good reason.

-The scenery in southern Bolivia is incredible, with coloured lagoons and snow-covered mountains, and pink flamingos feeding in the waters.
+The scenery in southern Bolivia is incredible, with colored lagoons and snow-covered mountains, and pink flamingos feeding in the waters.

-The Salar de Uyuni salt flats are the largest salt flats in the world, covering an area of over 10,500 square kilometres.
+The Salar de Uyuni salt flats are the largest in the world, covering an area of over 10,500 square kilometers.